gkeenans/gkeenan.co/src/now.md

 ### Gaming

-I don't know if I'll ever write a list of my favorite games of 2025, but here are my ten (largely unranked, but the games at the top I enjoyed more and think about more often than those toward the bottom):
+I don't know if I'll ever write a more in-depth list of my favorite games of 2025, but here are my ten (largely unranked, but the games at the top I enjoyed more and think about more often than those toward the bottom):

 1. Kingdom Come: Deliverance II
 2. Clair Obscur: Expedition 33